Dhanush-Raj1/Data-Science-Salary-Project/README.md

              * spark
              * genai
              * LLMs
+       * Created new features for type of roles, seniority levels.

 ## 3. Exploratory Data Analysis & Feature Engineering:
    - After the data is clearned I analyzed the data to find hidden patterns, trends other relationship between features.